Dec. 20, 2012

 OSHA announced it would be participating in a similar partnership with the Wisconsin Agri-Business Association in an effort to reduce the number of grain elevator accidents the state sees each year.

-The Appleton Personal Injury Lawyers with Sigman, Janssen, Stack, Sewall & Pitz are hopeful these new partnerships will successfully protect our state’s workers from preventable workplace injuries.
+An Oshkosh personal injury lawyer with Sigman, Janssen, Sewall, Pitz & Burkham is hopeful these new partnerships will successfully protect our state’s workers from preventable workplace injuries.